cloudnativenow/heracles-docs/docs/2.0/workshop-installation-guide.md

 1. Upgrade your instance to latest Rome/SanDiego version & patch level
 > NOTE: **Minimal** Family Release version for this workshop is **Rome Patch 6 (RP6)**

-## Install the HLA stack for your NOW Instance
+## Install HLA on your NOW Instance

+1. In your NOW instance, navigate to: **All Available Applications > All**
+1. Search for "Health Log Analytics" and hit Install.
+> Notice: even when the plugin installation is complete, HLA will NOT be working yet! there are also background workflows running to provision the backend services of HLA which take a long time (when it's complete, you'll know by no longer seeing a red banner error notification on the Data Inputs page telling you "Provisioning must be completed")
-1. Follow [KB0998946](https://support.servicenow.com/kb?id=kb_article_view&sysparm_article=KB0998946) for the latest installation steps

-   > NOTE: Please read and follow all the steps carefully as instructed in the HLA Installation Guide KB, as it is updated frequently by the HLA Dev team
+> You can also follow [KB0998946](https://support.servicenow.com/kb?id=kb_article_view&sysparm_article=KB0998946) for the latest installation steps - starting from step 1: Install the HLA plugin (Note it is recommended to read all the steps carefully as instructed in the HLA Installation Guide KB, as it is updated frequently by the HLA Dev team)

 ## Check HLA Services Status for your NOW Instance

-1. Login to your NOW Instance as an Administrator
-1. Set your `Profile Time Zone` accordingly (e.g. `US\Eastern`)

-   > NOTE: Log out and back in to make sure your `Profile Time Zone` is set correctly.
-Failure to do so will adversly affect the workshop and using basic HLA functions like searching and finding log entries.

 1. In your browser add the following to your instance URL: `xmlstats.do?include=services_status`
-1. Check **Services Status** are as follows:
+1. Confirm **Services Status** are as follows:

    | Name          | Status |
    | ------------- | ------ |